(Mocomo Gold N Diamond X Amberfield's Dun Lovin')

 didn't think I'd miss it for another couple weeks yet!

-"Lilly"is a really beautiful filly, very balanced, with an exquisite dishy
+"Lilly" is very balanced, with an exquisite dishy

 head and those Sweet's tipped in ears that I just love.
 A bit reserved,